 5. Idiopathic guttate hypomelanosis

-Idiopathic guttate hypomelanosis (IGH) is a skin condition that causes small, white oval spots.
+Idiopathic guttate hypomelanosis (IGH) is a skin condition that causes small, white oval spots or fair skin patches.
 People may often call it white sunspots.
 IGH is more common in the elderly fair-skinned people than in children and often goes unnoticed (13).

 - Causes of IGH